SwellRT/swellrt/README.md

 #### Start and Stop sessions

-In order to work with the APU, first you must start a session against the Wave Server with a participant's credentials.
+In order to work with the API, first you must start a session against the Wave Server with a participant's credentials.
 ```
   WaveJS.startSession("http://localhost:9898", "myuser@local.net", "mypassword",
       function(sessionId) {